 procedure Sort (A : in out Nat_Array) with Post => (for all I in A'Range => (for some J in A'Range => A (I) = A'Old (J))) is Permutation : Index_Array := (1 => 1, 2 => 2, ...) with Ghost; begin ... end Sort;

-Ghost procedures cannot affect the value of normal variables.
-Therefore, they are mostly used to perform treatments on ghost variables or to group together a set of intermediate assertions.
+Ghost procedures can't affect the value of normal variables, so they're mostly used to perform operations on ghost variables or to group together a set of intermediate assertions.

-Abstracting away the treatment of ghost variables or assertions inside a ghost procedure has several advantages.
-First, it allows to use any code inside the ghost procedure.
-This is not the case outside ghost procedures, where the only ghost statements allowed are assignments to ghost variables and calls to ghost procedures.
+Abstracting away the treatment of assertions and ghost variables inside a ghost procedure has several advantages.
+First, you're allowed to use these variables in any way you choose in code inside ghost procedures.
+This isn't the case outside ghost procedures, where the only ghost statements allowed are assignments to ghost variables and calls to ghost procedures.